 Why tracking advertising metrics is necessary

 The end-game of every business is growth.
 You want to increase your bottom line.
 For digital marketers, this means their advertising ROI must generate positive results month after month.
 But without an established plan to monitor ad campaign results, you can’t realistically prove your ads are performing well.
-You must have a list advertising metrics that are checked regularly so you can adjust your campaigns as necessary — a checklist of sorts.
+You must have a list of advertising metrics that are checked regularly so you can adjust your campaigns as necessary — a checklist of sorts.

 Analyzing your Google and Facebook ad metrics is a good start.
 Each metric below will help you measure, compare, and evaluate your campaigns so that you can meet your advertising ROI goals.
 (Note: Many ad metrics below can also be applied to display advertising and other channels like email and social media.)